Regulatory Model Numbers

 • Ethernet Management Port: Connect to 10/100/1000 management network with RJ-45 Ethernet cable.

-• USB Port: The USB port may be used for software or configuration updates.
+• USB Port: Use the USB port for software or configuration updates.

 Important: